jasondickerson/ansible_wsl/README.md

 - FULL_NAME    - Your full name used for git commits
 - EMAIL        - Your email address used for git commits
 - GIT_USER     - Your git user name
-- GIT_PASSWORD - Your git password or access token for access to git via https
+- GIT_TOKEN    - Your git personal access token for https access
 - GIT_HOST     - Your git host Fully Qualified Domain Name

+NOTE: If your git repository supports Password Auth, you can use your git password for the GIT_TOKEN variable.

 #### Run the script